danielvdbilt/Omdb-PHP/README.md

 # Omdb-PHP
-PHP API for omdb movie database with: movie info, imdb scores and rotten tomatoes scores
+PHP API for omdb movie database with: movie info, imdb scores and rotten tomatoes scores.
+Sign up as Patron at http://www.omdbapi.com/ for API calls and movie posters.

 ## Download